-- O Please refrain from eating in class.
-If you must have a beverage or snack, then be sure to remove any trash. - o Turn off all electronic devices, such as cellular phones. - o Those who wish to read the newspaper or sleep in class may be asked to leave. - O Those who wish to use their laptops to take notes should refrain from updating their Facebook pages, checking email, or surfing the web. - o If you need to arrive late to class or leave early, please sit near the back of the room and make every effort to make your entry or exit as unobtrusive as possible. - o Please refrain from disturbing the students near you by talking during lecture

-Please come see me during office hours or contact me via e-mail should you have any questions regarding these policies.
+- o Please refrain from eating in class.
+If you must have a snack, then remove any trash. - o Turn off all electronic devices, such as cellular phones. - o Those who wish to read the newspaper or sleep in class may be asked to leave. - Those who wish to use their laptops to take notes should refrain from updating their Facebook pages, checking email, or surfing the web. - o If you need to arrive late to class or leave early, please sit near the back of the room and make every effort to make your entry or exit as unobtrusive as possible. - o Please refrain from disturbing the students near you by talking during lecture Please come see me during office hours or contact me via e-mail should you have any questions regarding these policies.